noahehall/theBookOfNoah/0current/aws/0aws.md

   - distinct location within a region thats insulated from failures in other availability zones
   - each AZ within a region are connected through low-latency links
   - represented by a `letter`
+  - each reach region has at least two AZs
 - edge locations
   - independent of region & azs
   - power cloudfront CDN